 Design Thinking Process

-- Design and testing
+- Test and implement

 This stage asks, “What is the problem you’re trying to solve?”
 It is an attempt to empathize with the needs and desires of current or potential users through in-depth interviews and close observation.